Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Results

 In this sense, we examine whether

 in two dimensions, and the corresponding conservative-form difference in three dimensions, exhibit similar spatial and spectral trends.

 To perform this comparison, we evaluate the convective flux term and the model forcing for the same synchronized input under different schemes.
 Figures~\ref{fig:convective_flux_combined_2D} and \ref{fig:convective_flux_combined_3d} show that the resulting differences display similar spatial and spectral trends.
 This agreement supports the interpretation that the learned scheme dependence is closely connected to the numerical error introduced by the coarse-grid discretization scheme.
-From the spectrum plot, we also notice that the spectrum difference of NN C4-C6 seems to deviate from the trends displayed by NUDGE and CONV.
-The apparent deviation of the NN C4-C6 spectrum difference should be viewed in the context of the near-overlap of the C4 and C6 spectra themselves (Figure~\ref{fig:closure_spectrum}), which makes their difference intrinsically small.
+The NN C4-C6 spectral difference seems to deviate from the trends displayed by NUDGE and CONV.
+The apparent deviation of the NN C4-C6 spectrum difference should be viewed in the context of the near-overlap of the C4 and C6 spectra themselves (see Figure~\ref{fig:closure_magnitude_3d}), which makes their difference intrinsically small.
 Consequently, the corresponding difference spectrum of the learned correction is more sensitive to small variations, even though the underlying discrepancy remains negligible.
 The nudging difference obtained from separate rollout simulations is less suitable for pointwise comparison, since the scheme-dependent trajectories do not remain identical, but its spectrum is still informative in an averaged sense and is therefore included as an additional reference.